khinds10/TripComputer/README.md

 ### Final Assembly

-Cut a piece of wood for the bottom to hold the compenents inside the gauge casing
+Cut a piece of wood for the bottom to hold the compenents inside the gauge casing.

 ![Wood Mount](https://raw.githubusercontent.com/khinds10/TripComputer/master/construction/wood-bottom.jpg "Wood Mount")

-Take the 2 52mm 2in Gauges and cut the tops off, we're just using the glass and surround to mount our own displays the Digole displays.
+Take the 2 52mm 2in Gauges and cut the tops off, we're just using the glass and surround to mount our own displays, the Digole displays.
 Glue them into place with hot glue.

 ![Mount Displays](https://raw.githubusercontent.com/khinds10/TripComputer/master/construction/displays.png "Mount Displays")

-Using the schematic above wire together the components using solder to make everything strong and permanent
+Using the schematic above wire together the components using solder to make everything strong and permanent.

 ![Wiring](https://raw.githubusercontent.com/khinds10/TripComputer/master/construction/wiring.png "Wiring")